gmc-code/PC-Latex1/docs/latex_maths/divided_bar_graphs/divided_bar_graphs.rst

 .. literalinclude:: files/divided_bar_chart_maker.py
    :language: python

-| The python code for patterns is shown below.
+| The python code for patterns is the same as above except for the template used within it.

 .. literalinclude:: files/divided_bar_chart_patterns_maker.py
    :language: python